 Wash bay

 Washing dirty and oily equipment in a mining or industrial application can generate a significant quantity of free oil in the wash water.
-An oil skimmer is an effective method to remove a majority of the free oil and thereby reduce the pressure on downstream wastewater treatment equipment such as coalescing plate separators.
+An oil skimmer is an effective method to remove a majority of the free oil and thereby reduce the pressure on downstream wastewater treatment equipment such as coalescing plate oil separators.

 Wastewater Treatment